guybedford/require-css/README.md

   '*': {
     css: 'require-css/css'
   }
-},
-paths = {
-  c: 'css'
 }
 ```

-Note that this will make it impossible to reference a folder called 'css'.
-Thus it can help to include a parameter ('c' here) which references your css folder for easier paths.

 If installing without Volo, ensure you have the text plugin dependency in the scripts folder (the same folder the require-css folder is in).